 Courts in Singapore are big on punishing criminals by embarrassing them.
 For example, they often sentence someone to community service, picking up trash while wearing a sign on a his chest describing the crime he comitted.
 Considering Singapore's draconian laws against littering, picking up enough trash to fill the quote might...take a while.
 Not to mention that corporal punishment for some crimes is legal there (and the subject of controversy).

 Ever been to Arlington National Cemetery?
 That's one huge example of this trope.
 Montgomery C. Meigs was asked to find a new place to bury the Civil War dead.
 What did he do?
-He chose the house and property of the man he felt was responsible, General Lee.
+He chose the house and property of the man he felt was responsible, Confederate General and Virginian Robert E. Lee.
 (We should note there was no shortage of bad blood between Meigs and Lee, as each regarded the other as a traitor: Meigs, a Georgian who remained loyal to the Union, saw Lee as a traitor for rebelling against his homeland, the United States, while Lee, a Virginian first and foremost, saw Meigs as a traitor for abandoning his homeland, the State of Georgia.)
 It gets even better though, when Meigs' son was killed in battle he buried him in Mrs. Lee's flower bed.
 Oh the delicious irony.